This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will give you medicine to numb the area so you do not feel pain during the procedure.
+Your healthcare provider will give you medicine to numb the area so you do not feel pain during the procedure.
 He will make an incision in your skin above the pocket of fluid.
-Your caregiver will drain the fluid and clean out the area with gauze or a cotton swab.
+Your healthcare provider will drain the fluid and clean out the area with gauze or a cotton swab.
 Your wound may be packed loosely with gauze to keep it open so it can continue to drain as it heals.
 A bandage will be placed over your wound to absorb the drainage.

 After your procedure:

-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-You may be allowed to go home when a caregiver sees that you are okay.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You may be allowed to go home when a healthcare provider sees that you are okay.
 Have someone stay with you for 24 hours after you get home.

 CONTACT YOUR HEALTHCARE PROVIDER IF: